YujieOuO/SMIE_Generate_Feature/README.md

 $ python gen_feature.py
 ```

-We also provide model weights for ST-GCN corresponding to the split_id in SMIE.
+We also provide model weights for ST-GCN corresponding to the split_id in SMIE:
 [Model Weights](https://pan.baidu.com/s/1VQGM9g2gixdBIhQwQ4MU8A)

 code:smie